 Analyze dream characters based on their roles

-In dreamland, you act out a story, a dramatization of your life, sometimes in a lead role, sometimes as supporting actor—and sometimes as observer, witness or narrator, but those are still roles.
-The roles you play and those played by other characters in the story are important when interpreting a dream.
+In dreamland, you act out a story, a dramatization of your life, sometimes in a lead role, sometimes as a supporting actor, and sometimes as observer, witness or narrator, but those are still roles.
+The roles you play and those played by other dream characters are important when interpreting a dream.
 They help you understand the meaning and message.

-Roles played in dream-stories can be formal, such as teacher and police officer, or informal, such as friend, neighbor, and suitor.
+Roles played in dream-stories can be formal, such as teacher or police officer, or informal, such as friend, neighbor, or suitor.
 We all play roles in life—by choice or not—and many roles over a lifetime:

 - child and parent